PyFR/PyFR/doc/src/post_processing.rst

 approximation it is typically inadequate for moderate-order simulations.
 It may therefore be necessary to move the slider to two or three levels of subdivision.
-Note, however, that ParaView subdivides *recursively* and hence a quadriteral subject to two levels of subdivision is broken down into 16 elements.
+Note, however, that ParaView subdivides *recursively* and hence a quadrilateral subject to two levels of subdivision is broken down into 16 elements.
 This is in contrast to PyFR where, when employing subdivision, ``--eopts=divisor:2`` results in each quadrilateral being divided into four elements.